thenets/devops-task/README.md

 - `ACCESS_KEY` : If defined, turn this key required during the HTTP requests.
 - `ACCESS_IPS` : If defined, restrict the source connections to those IPs.
 Each IP most my separated by one space.
+- `DEBUG` : If defined, run server in development mode.
+If setted to `true`, enable verbose debug output.

 ### 1.1.
 Docker command